-In total, UNICEF Kid Power Team Members have unlocked 6.4 million lifesaving therapeutic food packets to kids in need around the world!
+In total, UNICEF Kid Power Team Members have unlocked 11.2 million lifesaving therapeutic food packets to kids in need around the world--that's enough to save a total of 75,000 lives!

 Every 150 therapeutic food packets unlocked through the points earned by UNICEF Kid Power Team members results in a full course of lifesaving treatment for a severely malnourished child.
 With UNICEF Kid Power, the more kids move, the more points they earn, the more lives they save.